 - Office/Support Personnel

-Any staff member who receives compensation through an hourly “time sheet” and reports to an area other than the Physical Plant.
+Any staff member who receives compensation through an hourly “time sheet” and reports to an area other than Facilities Management.

-Any staff member who receives compensation through an hourly “time sheet” and reports to the Physical Plant.
+Any staff member who receives compensation through an hourly “time sheet” and reports to the Facilities Management.

-The Staff Advisory Council consists of fifteen representative seats and 2 non-voting members of Senior Staff.
+The Staff Advisory Council consists of seventeen representative seats and 2 non-voting members of Senior Staff.
 Each of the staff classifications control a predetermined number of representative seats as described below.

 - Administrative Staff (6 seats)